Professor, Dean, UCCS Graduate School

-Professor Kelli Klebe is a quantitative psychologist who was trained at the University of Minnesota (Ph.D. in 1990).
-She received her BSW from San Francisco State University in 1982.
-She teaches undergraduate and graduate courses in statistics and research methodology.
+Dr. Kelli Klebe is a quantitative psychologist who was trained at the University of Minnesota (Ph.D. in 1990).
+She is currently the Dean of the UCCS Graduate School.
+Dr. Klebe received her BSW from San Francisco State University in 1982.
+She has taught undergraduate and graduate courses in statistics and research methodology.
 She received the outstanding teacher award from the UCCS College of Letters, Arts, and Sciences in 2003.
-Dr. Klebe is also a former Psychology Deaprtment Chair.
+Dr. Klebe is also a former Psychology Department Chair.

 Dr. Klebe is interested in the application of quantitative methods for better understanding of problems within psychology.
 She has been active in evaluating substance abuse programs for criminal offenders.